zsiki/ls/doc/source/tutorial.rst

 ::::::::::::::::::::::::::::::::::::::::::

 Befor using the installed SurveyingCalculation plugin, it has to be enabled in QGIS.
-The installation process of the plugin can be found in the Users's Guide.
+The installation process of the plugin can be found in the User's Guide.

 .. figure:: images/t001.png
    :scale: 80 %